ww44ss/okcupid/okcupid_exploratory.md

 In this anlaysis the majority of OkCupid users are found to be white, with small differences between the male and female populations of other ethnicities.
 The numbers above do not reflect [the demographics of San Francisco's population as a whole](https://en.wikipedia.org/wiki/San_Francisco), which is 48.5% White, 33% asian, 15% Hispanic, and 6% Black.

-## Digging Deeper: How Does Drinking Behavior Correlate to Demographic Data?
+## Digging Deeper: Does Drinking Behavior Correlate to other Demographics?

 In this part of the analysis, I wanted to correlate deeper dives into behavioral data (in this case drinking) with demographic data.
 It turns out to provide some interesting insights.

-### How does drinking change with age for men and women?
+### Do drinking habits change with age?

 The machinery above is easily adapted to exploring the relationship of drinking and age.
 Just to illustrate it I add the code below.